manojshrestha/React-Website-BoilerPlate/README.md

 # Detail
-This is template or boiler plate to react web application.
-This contains navigation bar with basic menus, body and footer.
+This is template or boiler plate for react web application.
+This project contains navigation bar with basic menus, body and footer.

 # Getting Started with Boiler Plate React Web App using bootstrap